 Recently, the DEA designated five active chemicals most frequently found in synthetic marijuana, making it illegal to sell, buy, or possess them.
 Complicating the issue further is that the manufacturers slightly change the chemical compound, and the drug then becomes “technically” a different substance not covered by the DEA’s banned substances.
 Doctors and drug-enforcement officials really have no clue what is in the drug and the potential short- and long-term effects this product may have on abusers.

 Taking all of this into consideration, the manufacturers and retailers (convenience stores and gas stations) are, in essence, legal drug dealers.
-Both adults and minors can enter a local convenience store, purchase synthetic marijuana and the drug paraphernalia sold right aside it, and abuse the drug without any criminal ramifications.
-Across the country, synthetic marijuana in its various forms has caused and continues to cause, harm, serious injury, and death to teenagers and young adults.
+Both adults and minors can enter a local convenience store, purchase synthetic marijuana and the drug paraphernalia sold right aside from it, and abuse the drug without any criminal ramifications.
+As our Boston attorneys know all too well, synthetic marijuana in its various forms has caused and continues to cause harm, serious injury, and death to teenagers and young adults.

 The manufacturers, distributors, and retailers of this product should be held legally responsible for the physical injury and deaths they have caused.
 The lawyers at our law firm have vast experience in a broad range of personal injury and wrongful death cases, with a particular interest in product liability cases against any entity associated with the manufacturing, selling, and distributing of synthetic marijuana.

-Contact an attorney at our Boston firm if you or someone you know was in any way harmed by this serious and dangerous product.
+Contact a Boston synthetic marijuana attorney if you or someone you know was in any way harmed by this serious and dangerous product.
 We proudly serve clients throughout Boston, MA, and the surrounding areas.